pr0ject79/CheetoRansomware/README.md

-An open-source ransomware for education purposes.
+A very basic open-source ransomware for education purposes.